Real Madrid confirm Ramos departure

 But the 35-year-old has decided to leave the Santiago Bernabeu after 16 years.

-A statement from the club read: "Real Madrid CF announces that tomorrow, Thursday, June 17, at 12:30 pm, there will be an institutional act of tribute and farewell to our captain Sergio Ramos, with the presence of our president Florentino Perez."
+A statement from the club read: "Real Madrid C. F. announces that tomorrow, Thursday 17 June, at 12:30 p.m., an institutional act of tribute and farewell to our captain Sergio Ramos will be held, which will be attended by our president Florentino Pérez.

+"Sergio Ramos will then appear before the media in a virtual press conference."